 ‘It’s not that simple,’ you say?
 Maybe it is if you simply give it a try!
 Here are some easy money-saving tips for you to take that first step towards saving.

 You’re tired after a long day, you go online and see something that really catches your eye.
 You decide to treat yourself for all the hard work you’ve put in.
 While you might get some happiness out of it, you realize it’s generally short-lived.
-On the other hand, if you save that money instead, you will be one step closer to your saving goals.
+On the other hand, if you save that money instead, you will be one step closer to your savings goal.

 4. Make a shopping list and stick to it

-Indeed, you can’t save everything for the future.
+This is one of those money-saving ideas that reflect changes in your bank account almost immediately.
+Because you can’t save everything for the future.
 There could be some useful things that you want but never thought you had enough money for.
 Make a list of such things.
 Put the approximate price against each item.
 Buy as and when you can.
 And try and stick to your list.
+You will be surprised at just how much money you can save

 5. Open a different savings account